ykcoatepe/portfolio_exporter/docs/PDR.md

 * Keep a lightweight toolkit to pull snapshots of historical prices, live quotes and portfolio Greeks.
 * Prefer IBKR market data when available but gracefully fall back to yfinance and FRED for public data.
 * Store results as timestamped CSV files under the Downloads directory so they can be easily analysed elsewhere.
+Most scripts also support Excel (`--excel`) and PDF (`--pdf`) output.

 ## Script Interaction